Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Semiparametric theory for learning the average treatment effect

-\end{theorem} \begin{remark} We carry out our semiparametric analysis in the fully nonparametric model.
-In this case, the tangent space coincides with $L_2(O)$, and the unique influence function corresponds to the EIF. \end{remark} This theorem underpins the construction of efficient estimators for \( \psi_{\pi}^o \).
+\end{theorem} \begin{remark} We carry out our semiparametric analysis in the fully nonparametric model, and the unique influence function corresponds to the EIF. \end{remark} This theorem underpins the construction of efficient estimators for \( \psi_{\pi}^o \).
 In practice, the true nuisance vector \( \alpha_{\pi}^o \) is unknown and must be estimated from the data.
 The following proposition quantifies the bias introduced by substituting an estimated \( \alpha_{\pi} \) for the true vector.
-This mixed bias property is well-documented in the existing literature \citep{Chernozhukov2018, rotnitzky2021characterization}. \begin{proposition}[Mixed bias property] Under Assumptions~\ref{as: consistency}--\ref{as: positivity}, for any RWF $\pi(Z,L)$ and any fixed $\alpha_{\pi}$ in Equation~\eqref{eq: nuisance function fixed pi}, $\varphi_{\pi}(O;\psi_{\pi}^o,\alpha_{\pi})$ satisfies that
+This mixed bias property is well-documented in the existing literature \citep{rotnitzky2021characterization}. \begin{proposition}[Mixed bias property] Under Assumptions~\ref{as: consistency}--\ref{as: IV independence}, for any RWF $\pi(Z,L)$ and any fixed nuisance function $\alpha_{\pi}$, $\varphi_{\pi}(O;\psi_{\pi}^o,\alpha_{\pi})$ satisfies that

 \end{proposition}